 IN THE MIDDLE OF THE MAJESTIC SUMMIT, THE AUSTRIAN HIGH-ALTITUDE VALLEY IS LOCATED AT A HEIGHT OF 1,100 TO 1,250 METERS ON THE NORTHERN EDGE OF THE ALPS.

 The valley was settled in 1270 by Walser, an ethnic group that immigrated from the upper Valais (Switzerland).
 The dialect has maintained itself quite well and differs significantly from the neighbors in Vorarlberg and Allgäu.

-With its approximately 5,000 inhabitants, the valley is divided into 4 villages Riezlern, Hirschegg, Mittelberg and Baad.
+With its approximately 5,000 inhabitants, the valley is divided into three villages Riezlern, Hirschegg & Mittelberg with Baad.
 Kleinwalsertal extends over an area of 97 km².
 It is about 15 km long and about 6.5 km wide.
 [To the map]

 Surrounded by mountains the valley is accessible by car only from German federal territory.
 To get from here to the "rest of" Austria, you have to either hike or take a 45 km long car ride.
 For this reason, it has been a customs connection area since 1891, to relieve the valley population financially.
 For years, the official currency of Kleinwalsertal was D-Mark.
 With the EU accession, the associated Schengen Agreement and the changeover to Euro, the "Customs connection status" has lost its significance.